about us

 02/03

-Striving for a future where people live in harmony with nature is only sustainable in the long term when impacted communities can support themselves without the need to exploit the land or rely on financial aid.
-Rather, it is up to us to ensure these communities reap the benefits of conservation.
+Our efforts are guided by the understanding that a future where people live in harmony with nature is only sustainable when communities are empowered, no longer relying on exploiting the land to support themselves and their families.
+It is up to us to ensure that our communities reap the benefits of conservation.

-Empowering the corridor’s 10 neighbouring villages through a range of educational, conservation, and community engagement projects, our efforts have slowly and steadily gained ground.
+By implementing a range of educational, conservation, and community engagement projects, our efforts have steadily gained ground.

 03/03